 Combined Order Book

 The total order book for all exchanges is presented in the form of an area chart.
 It shows the total volume of orders at each price within a 10% range.
-The graph presents an altitude indicator similar to that on the dashboard of an aircraft, both in purpose and appearance.
+The graph presents an attitude indicator similar to that on the dashboard of an aircraft, both in purpose and appearance.
 The indicator shows which direction the volume is heading and allows traders to determine which side will face the greatest price resistance.

-The Printline graph allows users to monitor the history of large volumes which have formed a particular pattern and to see, in real time, how certain volumes disappear at specific price levels under the influence of market powers.
+The Printline graph allows users to monitor the history of large volumes that have formed a particular pattern and to see, in real time, how certain volumes disappear at specific price levels under the influence of market powers.

-The graph consists of two elements: the BTC_Reference index bars, which display the aggregate data on the Huobi, Coinbase, Bitstamp and Bitfinex exchanges, and the red-yellow lines, which show the current peak volume levels within the exchanges.
+The graph consists of two elements: the BTC_Reference index bars, which display the aggregate data on the Huobi, Coinbase, Bitstamp, and Bitfinex exchanges, and the red-yellow lines, which show the current peak volume levels within the exchanges.

 If the background is only present on one side of the price chart, the price will likely follow the path of least resistance towards the uncolored side.
-During trends, the background may indicate levels where the price can possibly stop, representing good points to enter a position.
+During trends, the background may indicate levels where the price could possibly stop, representing good points to enter a position.
 Bright colors highlight strong levels of support and resistance, in which case the price is likely to stop before continuing its movement or making an U-turn.

 The smart tape combines standard information about orders, rates, transaction times, prices, and volumes with advanced indicators integrated directly into the table.

 Additionally, the tape reduces noise due to the aggregation of small transactions.
-For example, if there was an iceberg in the order book or even a single large order from which small portions were “bitten off” over a short time, the total volume would be shown as one trade.
+For example, if there were an iceberg in the order book or even a single large order from which small portions were “bitten off” over a short time, the total volume would be shown as one trade.

-The improved classic market analysis tool helps users determine entry moments at a glance before any sharp market movements.
+This improved classic market analysis tool helps users determine entry moments at a glance before any sharp market movements.
 Each asset price has its own specific behavior, so the purpose of this indicator involves the independent identification of patterns and the study of volume to determine optimal strategies.